-- (9)Boats, fuel oil, lubricating oils, machinery, equipment, nets, rigging, paints, parts, accessories, and supplies sold to any of the following: - The holder of a standard commercial fishing license issued under a.
-G.S.
-113-168.2 for principal use in commercial fishing operations. - The holder of a shellfish license issued under G.S.
-113-169.2 for b. principal use in commercial shellfishing operations. - The operator of a for-hire boat, vessel, as defined in G.S.
-113-174, for c. principal use in the commercial use of the boat.

-- All of the following drugs, drugs listed in this subdivision, including their (13)packaging materials and any instructions or information about the drugs included in the package with them: them.
+(9) Boats, fuel oil, lubricating oils, machinery, equipment, nets, rigging, paints, parts, accessories, and supplies sold to any of the following:

+- a.
+The holder of a standard commercial fishing license issued under G.S.
+113-168.2 for principal use in commercial fishing operations. - b.
+The holder of a shellfish license issued under G.S.
+113-169.2 for principal use in commercial shellfishing operations. - c.
+The operator of a for-hire boat, vessel, as defined in G.S.
+113-174, for principal use in the commercial use of the boat. - (13) All of the following drugs, drugs listed in this subdivision, including their packaging materials and any instructions or information about the drugs included in the package with them: them.
 This subdivision does not apply to pet food or feed for animals.
-The drugs exempt under this subdivision are as follows: - Drugs required by federal law to be dispensed only on prescription. a. - Over-the-counter drugs sold on prescription.
-This sub-subdivision b. does not apply to purchases of over-the-counter drugs by hospitals and other medical facilities for use and treatment of patients. - Insulin. c.

-(15)Accounts of purchasers, representing taxable sales, on which the tax imposed by this Article has been paid, that are found to be worthless and actually charged off for income tax purposes may, at corresponding periods, be deducted from gross sales.
+The drugs exempt under this subdivision are as follows: - a.
+Drugs required by federal law to be dispensed only on prescription. - b.
+Over-the-counter drugs sold on prescription.
+This sub-subdivision does not apply to purchases of over-the-counter drugs by hospitals and other medical facilities for use and treatment of patients. - c.
+Insulin. - (15) Accounts of purchasers, representing taxable sales, on which the tax imposed by this Article has been paid, that are found to be worthless and actually charged off for income tax purposes may, at corresponding periods, be deducted from gross sales.
 In the case of a municipality that sells electricity, the account may be deducted if it meets all the conditions for charge-off that would apply if the municipality were subject to income tax.
 Any accounts deducted pursuant to this subdivision must be added to gross sales if afterwards collected.
 For purposes of this exemption, a worthless account of a purchaser is a "bad debt" as allowed under section 166 of the Code.
-The amount calculated pursuant to section 166 of the Code must be adjusted to exclude financing charges or interest, sales or use taxes charged on the sales price, uncollectible amounts on property that remains in the possession of the seller until the full purchase price is paid, expenses incurred in attempting to collect any debt, and repossessed property.
+The amount calculated pursuant to section 166 of the Code must be adjusted to exclude: financing charges or interest, sales or use taxes charged on the sales price, uncollectible amounts on property that remains in the possession of the seller until the full purchase price is paid, expenses incurred in attempting to collect any debt, and repossessed property. - (61a) The sales price of or the gross receipts derived from the repair, maintenance, and installation services and service contracts listed in this subdivision are exempt from tax.
+Except as otherwise provided in this subdivision, property and services used to fulfill either a repair, maintenance, or installation service or a service contract exempt from tax under this subdivision are taxable.
+The list of repair, maintenance, and installation services and service contracts exempt from tax under this subdivision is as follows: